asomov/rabbitmq-server-dev/README.md

 ```
 This way is much simpler to use git or other tools.

-* This may help to avoid creating files with root provileges by docker:
+* This may help to avoid creating files with root privileges by docker:

 ```--user `id -u`:`id -g````